krishnasagrawal/Git-Study-Materials-and-Resources/README.md

-# All-SQL-and-DBMS-Notes-Resources
+# All-Git-and-Git-Notes-Resources
-In this repo, you can find all the notes and study materials related to the SQL and DBMS
+In this repo, you can find all the notes and study materials related to the Git and Git Commands

 -----------